rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Et voilà - the server-side filter should work.
 You are only querying open or closed issues.
-Your query became more fine-grained and the filtering is not handled by the client anymore.
+Your query became more exact, and the filtering is no longer handled by the client.

 ### Exercises:

-* implement the pagination feature for the Issue feature
+* Implement the pagination feature for the Issue feature
-  * add the pageInfo information to the query
+  * Add the pageInfo information to the query
-  * add the additional cursor variable and argument to the query
+  * Add the additional cursor variable and argument to the query
-  * add the FetchMore component to the IssueList component
+  * Add the FetchMore component to the IssueList component

 {{% chapter_header "Apollo Client Prefetching in React" "react-apollo-client-prefetching-data" %}}

-This section is all about prefetching data even though the user doesn't need it immediately.
-It is yet another UX technique that can be deployed additionally to the optimistic UI technique that you have used in an earlier section.
-You will implement the prefetching data feature for the list of issues.
-However, feel free to implement it for other data fetching later as your exercise.
+This section is all about prefetching data, though the user doesn't need it immediately.
+It is another UX technique that can be deployed to the optimistic UI technique you used earlier.
+You will implement the prefetching data feature for the list of issues, but feel free to implement it for other data fetching later as your exercise.

-When your application renders for the first time, there no issues fetched and hence no issues are rendered.
-The user has to toggle the filter button to fetch open issues and another time to fetch closed issues.
+When your application renders for the first time, there no issues fetched, so no issues are rendered.
+The user has to toggle the filter button to fetch open issues, and do it again to fetch closed issues.
 The third click will hide the list of issues again.
 The goal of this section is to prefetch the next bulk of issues when the user hovers the filter button.
-For instance, when the issues are still hidden in the beginning and the user hovers the filter button, the issues with the open state are prefetched in the background.
+For instance, when the issues are still hidden and the user hovers the filter button, the issues with the open state are prefetched in the background.
 When the user clicks the button, there is no waiting time, because the issues with the open state are already there.
 The same scenario applies for the transition from open to closed issues.
-In order to prepare this behavior, let's split out the filter button as its own component in the *src/Issue/IssueList/index.js* file:
+To prepare this behavior, split out the filter button as its own component in the *src/Issue/IssueList/index.js* file:

 {{< highlight javascript "hl_lines=8 9 10 11 19 20 21 22 23 24 25" >}}
 const Issues = ({